AviatrixSystems/terraform-aviatrix-aws-controlplane/README.md

   ### Warm Pool instance state of AWS Autoscaling Group
   The instance state in the AWS ASG Warm Pool is configurable, but it is only supported in the Inter-AZ use case.
 If the instance state is modified after deployment, the new change will only be effective after a failover.

-  ### WAF support for Front End Protection in Aviatrix Controller
+  ### WAF support for Aviatrix Controller
-  WAF can be enabled for basic front-end access protection.
+  WAF can be enabled for basic protection.
 To support this function, there are a few requirements:
   - The WAF deployment needs to be on an AWS application load balancer.
 Please ensure that the `load_balancer_type` is configured as `application`
   - Certificate signing via AWS Certificate Manager is required for ALB support.
 Please ensure that your certificate's state is set to 'ISSUED' in AWS Certificate Manager."

   There are 2 scenarios case

   ### Using default WAF rules
-  Aviatrix offers the default rules to block general threat, it refers AWS WAF rule set on
+  If user doesnt specify WAF rule, Aviatrix offers the default rules to block general threat, it refers AWS WAF rule set on
   - AWS Managed Rules - Common Ruleset
   - AWS Managed Rules - Known Bad Inputs Ruleset
   - AWS Managed Rules - Amazon IP Reputation List